vespa-engine/documentation/en/faq.md

 [stateless Java container cluster(s)](overview.html).
 This can typically be done using a simple network load balancer available in most cloud services.
-This is included when using [Vespa Cloud](https://cloud.vespa.ai/), with an already load balanced HTTPS endpoint - both locally within the region and globally across regions.
+This is included when using [Vespa Cloud](https://cloud.vespa.ai/), with an HTTPS endpoint that is already load balanced - both locally within the region and globally across regions.

 #### Supporting index partitions
 [Search sizing](performance/sizing-search.html) is the intro to this.